 Customers are billed once per quarter for water used during the previous 90 +/- days.
 Your water bill is based on the amount of water registered by the water meter in your building.
 We bill a different section of our service area each week during the 13-week quarter.
 Your billing date will not be the same as someone living on the opposite side of our service area.

-Water bills are due 28 days from issuance.
+Water bills are due not less than 25 days from issuance.
 Once past due, interest charges accrue, and after mailing a disconnection notice to you, we may shut off the water and/or begin lien proceedings.

 - View your water bills